dritoshi/orenogb/README.md

 - just type simple command on your terminal
 - beautiful visualization by ggbio and ggplot2
 - semantic zoom
-- eaily loacing of transcriptome annotation
+- eaily loading of transcriptome annotation
+- search by gene Symbol

 ## Demo